Our storyRead about our history

 2) The product could be used by anyone, even those who had never worked with this kind of program.

 This was a pivotal year in our history.
-Not only did we reel in Icademy’s first big customers, which showed our first departure from pharmacy by being retail-related, but we also had the inspiration for our current product.
+Not only did we reel in Icademy’s first big customers, which was our first departure from pharmacy and our first step into the world of retail, but we also got the inspiration for our current product.
 After having attended a lecture by Elliott Masie, De Graaf was inspired to start working with interactive video.

 A New Beginning

-The company kept growing and expanded its working staff and later also moved to its current location in the city of Assen.
+The company kept growing and we expanded our working staff and later also moved to a new location in the city of Assen.
 Icademy started to take over most of Drogisterij Academy’s work, which eventually led to the disbanding of Drogisterij Academy and a sole focus on online education by means of elearnings over the next couple of years.

 This year saw the establishment of Icademy, a sister company focusing solely on developing online courses.
 The companies digitized completely.
 The new company’s name came from the phrase I can develop myself: Of course, we were very fond of the coincidence with the word “academy” too.
 A tight cooperation between the two academy companies remained.